creati-vely/alx-pre_course/README.md

 My first readme

-and the uodates of the work
+and the updates of the work